thomashkolbe/8080_Home_Computer/README.md

 * Creation of a PCB for the video &amp; sound extension board
 * Install the 8080 SBC together with the video &amp; sound extension board in the C16 case to create a neat looking system
+* Integrate BASIC together with the monitor program into the 32KB EPROM.
+  Currently, the BASIC is assembled and uploaded into the 32KB RAM using the monitor program via the serial interface.
+The advantage of this approach is that after making changes to the BASIC source code the assembled file can directly be uploaded to the system without burning another EPROM.
+The disadvantage is that only 11 KB of RAM remain free for BASIC programs.
+Once the BASIC has been fully debugged (the DRAW command is not working 100% yet), I will bring the monitor source code and the BASIC source code into one assembler project and burn a new EPROM.
 * Modify the BASIC ROM software in such a way that it can work with a variety of hardware configurations (with/without external keyboard, with/without video display processor, with/without programmable sound generator,